felixnext/sklearn-recommender/readme.md

 **User-Item**

 Uses a list of user-item interactions to create a user-item matrix that can also be used as input to the similarity transformer.
-This also supports binary interactions by setting the `binarize` flag in the constructur.
+This also supports binary interactions by setting the `binarize` flag in the constructor.

 ```python
 tf = skr.transformer.UserItemTransformer(user_col='user_id', item_col='item_id', value_col='ranking', agg_fct='mean')